 Supporting the wrong side of the immune system can result in further destruction of the body’s tissue that might be under the attack and lead to development of other associated autoimmune diseases.
 Almost all organs and tissues can be targeted by an autoimmune disease.

 The evaluation of the test results and choice of the appropriate botanicals should be done by a certified physician.
-True Health Labs can offer you a FREE labs explanation and provide you with qualified medical advice.
+True Health Labs can offer you a FREE labs explanation for many tests and provide you with qualified medical advice.

 Beyond thyroid replacement therapy there are no other treatments for Hashimoto’s and hypothyroidism in the conventional medicine.
 Any type of thyroid medication may not work because it does not address the cause of the Hashimoto’s disease which is an overreaction of the immune system.
 With time many Hashimoto’s patients do not see much difference compared to being on T4-only medication, using desiccated thyroid or a combined T4 and T3 therapy because the autoimmune attack and destruction of the thyroid gland remain in progress and put them at the additional risk to develop another autoimmune disease.